LockdownRP-PZ/Rulebook/README.md

 - Players may claim one (1) trailer in addition to their vehicles.
 - To claim a vehicle, place a note in its glove box, in its trunk, and/or on the ground nearby.

-### 5.7 Players can claim a mobile safehouse in lieu of a building/room/area.
+### 5.8 Players can claim a mobile safehouse in lieu of a building/room/area.

 - Thanks to the Vehicle Interiors mod, some vehicles (such as RVs and buses) have interiors that can be entered and lived in.
 These are known as mobile safehouses.
 Claiming one counts as claiming a safehouse.
-  - By claiming a mobile safehouse, you forfeit your ability to claim a building/room/area.
 - Your mobile safehouse counts as one of your vehicles.
-You may not claim, for example, both a bus and a truck.
+You may not claim, for example, both a bus and a truck (because they are both heafy-duty).
 - Claiming a mobile safehouse is done the same as claiming a regular vehicle.